stevavoliajvar/stop_cloudflare/PEOPLE.md

+"Cloudflare is down right now!
+This is causing an outage on several websites including" by [GhostfromTexas](https://twitter.com/GhostfromTexas/status/1284238964216475648)

 "Yes me, I'm getting error 1014 CNAME Cross-User Banned.
 I've contacted Cloudflare but they're not helpful at all. 🤷‍♀️🤷‍♀️IDK what to do ☹️" by [kikisimlive1](https://twitter.com/KikiSimLive1/status/1283110348648853504)

 "No it’s not working for me (again).
 Looks like isn’t a great service.
 Also the portal asks me to do a CAPTCHA every time time which isn’t easy on a smart TV remote !
 Otherwise brilliant streaming site well done !" by [dortwag](https://twitter.com/dortwag/status/1283480211175219201)